-Every now and then, these questions come up:
+Every now and then, these questions regarding medical device translations come up in our consulting work:

 Here comes a regulatory classic, as those questions are surprisingly hard to answer.
 Want to achieve 100% regulatory compliance?
 Painful.
 Any possible shortcuts?
 Hm, let’s see…